EOEPCA/iam/docs/admin/installation/installation.md

   ```
   This is not necessary if APISIX is deployed using the `iam-bb` Helm chart.

-* APISIX: In the reference system, a NodePort service is configured as the
+* APISIX: In the reference environment, a NodePort service is configured
-  standard ingress entry point.
-The `iam-bb` Helm chart does not have a
+  as the standard ingress entry point.
+The `iam-bb` Helm chart does not
-  default configuration for the entry point.
-This may have to be adapted.
+  have a default configuration for the entry point.
+This may have to be
+  adapted.
   ```
   service:
     type: NodePort